 We can foster an appreciation for the preciousness of relationships and the finite nature of life.

 The holidays tend to be a time of getting together with loved ones we may not normally see.
 That being the case, we often see special people that are not available to us at other times of the year.
 When you are with your loved ones, imagine that any moment could be your last moment together.
 This is not a practice that is meant to scare you.
 Rather, it is meant to encourage you to be in touch with the preciousness of every relationship and the finite time you have with each person in this world.

 Take a mental picture of the people you enjoy the holidays with.
-Notice how they look, their posture, the colors they choose to wear, the expressions on their faces.
+Notice how they look, their posture, the colors they choose to wear, the expressions and smiles on their faces.
 Take them in as you mentally note their appearance and how you are feeling in response to seeing them.

 Mentally noticing: I noticed my cousin is wearing the color red and seems peaceful on their faces.
 I notice my uncle appears tired and has not left his chair.
 I notice love permeating from my sister as she served everyone their meal.